Burglary

+A stereotypical depiction of a burglar.

 Burglary, also called breaking and entering (B&E) or housebreaking, is a property crime involving the illegal entry into a building or other area without permission, typically with the intention of committing a further criminal offence.
 Usually that offence is theft, larceny, robbery, or murder, but most jurisdictions include others within the ambit of burglary.
 To commit burglary is to burgle, a term back-formed from the word burglar, or to burglarize.

 Etymology

-Sir Edward Coke (1552–1634) explains at the start of Chapter 14 in the third part of Institutes of the Lawes of England (pub.
+Sir Edward Coke (1552–1634) explained at the start of Chapter 14 in the third part of Institutes of the Lawes of England (pub.
 1644), that the word Burglar ("or the person that committeth burglary"), is derived from the words burgh and laron, meaning house-thieves.
-A note indicates he relies on the Brooke's case for this definition.
+A note indicates he relied on the Brooke's case for this definition.

 According to one textbook, the etymology originates from Anglo-Saxon or Old English, one of the Germanic languages.
 (Perhaps paraphrasing Sir Edward Coke:) "The word burglar comes from the two German words burg, meaning "house", and laron, meaning "thief" (literally "house thief")."

 Another suggested etymology is from the later Latin word burgare, "to break open" or "to commit burglary", from burgus, meaning "fortress" or "castle", with the word then passing through French and Middle English, with influence from the Latin latro, "thief".
 The British verb "burgle" is a late back-formation.